 I liked how Edge (Hedge in the flashbacks) was always getting into tight scraps, like being captured by Confederate soldiers and being taken to Andersonville.
 Through the horrors he and a few of his comrades had witnessed, Edge was able to trick his way out of the death camp.

 The current day storyline was also enthralling as well.
 A double homicide, one of which just happened to be bad luck, and gambling don’t mix well.
 Edge is facing being hanged unless he can prove that he didn’t pull the trigger.
 That’s not the only obstacle in his way.
 People with power and big bank accounts want to see Edge hang for the deaths as well.

 Overall, this was a nice and enjoyable short story.
 There was plenty of action, mystery, and Civil War history.
-I would recommend this novel for lovers of old westerns, historical fiction, and Civil War related fiction.
-Even though this novel is old, I think copies can still be found.
+I would recommend this novel for lovers of old westerns, historical fiction, and Civil War-related fiction.
+Even though this novel is older, I think copies can still be found.